cftc01/Cascade-Tech-Assesment/README.md

 NOTE: The majority of the work for this position will be using JS with ES6 syntax.

 ## Overview
-Please complete this exercise with in Vuejs.
+Please complete this exercise with Vuejs.
 This exercise is intended to take no longer than 2 hours.
 Please limit the detail of your solution with that time in mind.
 Please include a README with your submission detailing your solution.

 ## Problem
 Lets assume Cascade Fintech has contracted you to build a **VueComponent** to support a new transaction feed.